This guide will take you through every step of the whitelisting process.

 Once you have completed the required steps above, you may need to configure additional external spam filtering rules.

-Step 3 - Configure additional spam filter rules (If necessary)
+Step 3 - Configure additional spam/URL filter rules (If necessary)

 If you use additional spam filters (such as Mimecast, Sophos etc...) you will need to add rules to allow our mail to flow correctly.